frederic-perez/AmE-dictionary/data/dictionary.md

 __one-of-a-kind__ _adj_ :two: Unique.
 __one-off<sup>1</sup>__ _adj_ :four: _British informal_ Done, made, or happening only once. _A one-off benefit show._ _One-off handcrafted pieces._
 __one-off<sup>2</sup>__ _n_ :three: _British informal_ :three: (one-offs) Something done, made, or happening only once. _The meeting is a one-off._
-__one-stop__ _adj_ :two: Having or providing a range of related services or goods in one place: _a one-stop shop._ _It’s the most comprehensive one-stop AI design suite on the market!_
+__one-stop__ _adj_ :three: Having or providing a range of related services or goods in one place: _a one-stop shop._ _It’s the most comprehensive one-stop AI design suite on the market!_
 __onerous__ _adj_ :seven::pencil2::astonished: /AH-nuh-rus/ Onerous means “involving, imposing, or constituting a burden.”
 It typically describes something that is difficult and unpleasant to do or deal with. _They were assigned the onerous task of post-show cleanup._ _The government imposed onerous taxes on imports._
 __onesie__ _n_ :four::hammer: _The actor in the Lycra onesie is stealing the _Avengers_ show._
 __onetime__ _adj_ __1__ Former, sometime. _A onetime actor._ __2__ Occurring only once. _Syn_ one-shot _It’s a onetime thing._